jzupko/VeloxFS/README.md

 ---

-3. Multi-platform Support (Needs One Minor Fix ⚠️)
+3. Multi-platform Support (Needs One Minor Fix ⚠️) : Should be fixed now!

 There is one non-standard extension that might cause issues on some compilers (like MSVC/Windows):

     The Problem: Use of __attribute__((packed)) on structures like veloxfs_superblock and veloxfs_inode.
 This is a GCC/Clang extension and will fail to compile on standard Microsoft Visual Studio.

     The Fix: Wrap Packed structures in a macro that handles both GCC and MSVC.
 For example: C

-    Not yet fixed.

 ```
 #ifdef _MSC_VER